dvb7836/love-geometry/README.md

 ```
 {
-   "love_story":"A loves B, A hates B and B loves A."
+   "love_story": "A loves B, A hates B and B loves A.",
+   "validate": False
 }
 ```